stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

 We-- Oh, we were talking specifically dead-- Ah, no. Ah, n-no!
-No, no. If-- if there is an order to execute someone, I mean, give me the, give me the gun.
+No, no. If-- if there is an order to execute someone, I mean, give me the-- give me the gun.
 I would be happy to.
 I mean, I would do that if I needed to.
 Uh, I don't even think you need to inform the person, just __[makes gun cocking noise]__.

 #### SIGMUND